From Forest to Woodshop:

 • Housing or board / food

-A $650 deposit is required to reserve your seat in the intensive.
+A $650 deposit is required once accepted to hold your seat in the program.

 Payment Plan Available